jrbynum/AtlasUpdater/README.md

 2) Compile/Use a precompiled build of AtlasUpdater, and extract to a folder with write permissions.

-3) Rename settings-template.json to settings.json and add your servers to the configuration (see section below).
+3) Modify the settings.json file to your system ... add your servers and path information to the configuration (see section below).

-4) Start ARKUpdater and allow it to launch your servers for you
+4) Start AtlasUpdater and allow it to launch your servers for you

 5) Revel in the glory of your auto updating servers.
 You are such a good server admin!